Auckland

 This is a specialised programme of courses (SBE, SBB, SBA) designed for entrepreneurs and anyone intending to complete a Bachelor of Commerce (Business).
 The comprehensive programme is structured so that on completion of two or three commerce subjects, students will have the requirements to meet University Entrance for at least three subject areas.
 Students in the School of Business also have opportunities to be awarded monetary Scholarships to a number of universities.
 The programme is enhanced by real-life experiences of the business world through speakers, mentors, and trips organised through business leaders, occuring weekly.

-You need to choose ALL 3 School of Business courses SBA, SBE and SBA
+You need to choose 2 of the 3 School of Business courses SBB, SBE and SBA (1 must be SBB)

 For students who enjoy science but don't necessarily want it at university.
 High literacy demands.
 Draws from Physics, Chemistry, Biology, and Earth and Space Science.

-Offers a pathway for possible progression towards the police, armed forces, security and other related services.
+This course offers a pathway for possible progression towards the police, armed forces, security and other related services.
 For students who can benefit from direction, structure and personal discipline.
 The course involves military drill, physical training, leadership skills and outdoor training.
-Includes overnight training camps. +3
+Includes overnight training camps.

 This course is designed for students who have an interest in sport and physical activity.
 Students will learn about the roles and responsibilities of coaches and officials, and how to plan and lead physical activity sessions.
 This course is primarily practical based.